Can My Spouse Sell Our House Without My Consent in Ohio?

 In Ohio, your spouse cannot sell a house without your consent.
-Understanding Ohio real estate laws—including property rights and consent requirements—will help protect your interests should marital property transfers occur.
+That’s the short answer.
+Knowing how Ohio real estate laws govern property rights and consent requirements will help protect what’s yours if a marital property transfer ever arises.

 Can My Spouse Sell Our Ohio Home Without My Permission?

-What rights do I have should my spouse sell our Ohio house without my consent?
+What rights do I have if my spouse sells our Ohio house without my consent?

 What is Ohio law’s definition of ownership of marital property?
 Joint Tenancy vs. Tenancy in Common